alan-turing-institute/DetectorChecker/JOSS-paper/JOSSpaper.md

-Digital detector screens are crucial high-value components of imaging systems used throughout modern science  and engineering systems, particularly in X-ray computerised tomography (XCT).
+Digital detector screens are crucial high-value components of imaging systems used throughout modern science, medicine, and engineering systems, particularly in XCT.
-Screen quality is typically strongly linked to system performance: in the case of XCT this is noted by @YaffeRowlands-1997.
-The FDA provides information for industry on X-ray imaging devices listing common laboratory tests for evaluation of general-use X-ray imaging devices and the applicable standard for each modality that can form the basis for a maintenance schedule [@FDA].
+The US @FDA provides information for industry on X-ray imaging devices and lists some common laboratory tests for evaluation of general-use X-ray imaging devices.
+It also notes the applicable standard for each modality, thus forming the basis for a maintenance schedule.
-The Institute of Physics and Engineering in Medicine (IPEM) proposes a framework of tests [@IPEM1] which are used for quality assurance by practitioners [@IPEM2].
+Additionally a scheduled testing framework has been proposed by the Institute of Physics and Engineering in Medicine [@IPEM2].
 In September 2019 the UK National Health Service
-(NHS) announced a major investment of £200m to overcome outdated equipment, with a significant proportion of CT, MRI and general X-ray equipment more than 10 years old [@UK-NHS].
+(NHS) announced a major investment of £200m to overcome outdated equipment, noting that a significant proportion of CT, MRI and general X-ray equipment more than 10 years old [@UK-NHS].
+Thus XCT system quality concerns are highly topical.

+@YaffeRowlands-1997 point out that XCT screen quality is typically strongly linked to system performance:
+[_DetectorChecker_](https://doi.org/10.5281/zenodo.3662233) facilitates the inclusion of screen pixel tests in a testing framework.
-Screen replacement or refurbishment is expensive;
+Note that screen replacement or refurbishment is expensive;
 regular checks of screen pixels are needed (a) to quantify screen quality and (b) to assess possible _special causes_ of defective pixels, using Shewhart's terminology of classic quality control [see @Shewhart-1939].